Tag-Archive for ◊ pink gills ◊

 The Field Mushroom (Agaricus campestris) is often found in small groups or even rings (though not always, as in this case) but is found commonly in older pasture land and grassland in general, but nowhere near trees of any kind (at least 20 metres from the tree line anyway).

 I just wanted to point out and exaggerate the identification tips of this beautifully edible UK mushroom.
-As well as the typical large white ‘mushroom look’, I’ve shown in the pictures the distinctive mature dark brown gills (that of an older specimen, pink when younger), and the ring zone two thirds up the stem, which is very small, sometimes indistinct!
-So this helps in identification, as the Yellow Stainer mushroom (a sinister, but not deadly twin) has a much larger, floppy ring zone.
+As well as the typical large white ‘mushroom look’, I’ve shown in the pictures the distinctive pink gills of the younger mushroom (these mature to dark brown), and the ring zone two thirds up the stem, which is very small, sometimes indistinct!
+So this helps in identification, as the Yellow Stainer mushroom; a sinister (but not deadly) looalike has a much larger, floppy ring zone.
 See my post on the Yellow Stainer mushroom.

 Field Mushroom - Common UK Mushroom